-We apply ground-breaking science and work with academic institutions to advance cutting-edge conservation tools and methods and tackle emerging threats.
+We apply groundbreaking science and work with a wide range of partners, including corporations, academics, and think tanks, to advance cuttingedge conservation tools and methods, and tackle emerging threats.
 We provide technical expertise on the Science Based Targets Initiative, in which companies are taking action to address climate change and water impacts.
 We engage with the finance community on innovative financing models for sustainable infrastructure and nature-based solutions.